youssef-omarrr/Project-Mozart/README.md

 ## Project structure (short)

+> Most files and folders have been renamed and moved to different directories, so older files may have the wrong `import` names or directories.

 ```
 ├── Model 0/              # failed experiment: GPT-2 medium + LoRA (tokenizer issues)
 ├── Model 1/              # failed experiment: facebook-BART seq2seq + LoRA (masking/loss issues)